How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 It's wise to prepare the required documentation before you start your search, preferably in digital form, so you can be ready to go when you find your dream apartment.

-You will need to provide a government-issued photo ID, a letter of employment, 1-2 most recent tax returns, the last 2-3 pay stubs, and the most recent 2-3 bank statements.
+You must provide a government-issued photo ID, a letter of employment, 1-2 most recent tax returns, the last 2-3 pay stubs, and the most recent 2-3 bank statements.

 The photo ID should be a passport, state ID, or driver's license.
-If you have W-2s or 1099s that reflect your total income for the year, you can hand those over instead of a tax return.
+If you have W-2s or 1099s that reflect your total annual income, you can hand those over instead of a tax return.

-A letter of employment should be on company letterhead and include the date, your name, your start date, your position, and your salary.
+A letter of employment should be on company letterhead and include the date, your name, start date, position, and salary.
 If your employer uses phone verification, that's also an option.

 Why Do Landlords Need to See Income Documentation?

-Landlords need to see that the applicant or potential tenant not only will pay the rent on time but also actually earns enough and has a stable source of income to do so.
+Landlords need to see that the applicant or potential tenant will not only pay the rent on time but also earn enough and have a stable source of income to do so.

 A photo ID proves you are who you say you are.